 In This Review

 - 1VerdictThe MINI Countryman plug-in hybrid is not only pretty cheap to run – particularly for business drivers – it’s desirable and good to drive, too

-- 5Interior & comfort - currently readingWell designed and with good infotainment, the Countryman's interior is comfortable and solid
+- 5Interior, dashboard & comfort - currently readingWell designed and with good infotainment, the Countryman's interior is comfortable and solid

 - 6Boot space, seating & practicalityThe MINI Countryman hybrid is one of the more practical plug-ins and should be big enough for small families

 - 7Reliability & safety ratingGood crash-test results and low fault rates bode well, but you'll have to pay extra for extra safety systems